dyne/dnscrypt-proxy/README-PLUGINS.markdown

 Compiling ldns on Windows
 -------------------------

-- Don't use MSYS OpenSSL package.
+- Don't use the MSYS OpenSSL package.
 It is probably way out of date.
 - Download and extract the source code of the latest stable OpenSSL version.
 - `./config --shared --prefix=/usr/local && make && make install`
 - Download and extract the source code of the latest stable ldns version